 Peru: Flight Lima to Cusco & Our Local Peruvian Hotel

 The route affirms that Quito, the highest capital in the world with an elevation of 2,850 metres (9,350 feet), is far into the Andes and not so easily accessible.
-What further keeps us alert and holding firmly on to our armrests is the strong turbulence through the mountains and when we go down on the runway.
+What further keeps us alert and holding firmly onto our armrests is the strong turbulence through the mountains and when we go down on the runway.

 Photo: Travel In Culture